Beta8397/virtual_robot/README.md

 Several example OpModes are provided in the org.firstinspires.ftc.teamcode package, and are already registered in the opModeList.OpModes class.

+Some recent changes have simplified the process of creating new robot configurations (see  Log of Changes below).

 To use:

   1. Make sure you have the Java 8 JDK installed on your PC.
 Also, install the free Community Edition of JetBrains